 Rum is a great destination for canoeists and kayakers and is an ideal method for seeing much of the marine and birdlife of the island close up in its natural environment.
 With approximately 30 miles of varied coastline, including secluded beaches and rocky shores, there are plenty of places to stop, admire the view and watch the world go by.

-Also, with Mountain Bothy Association bothies at Guirdhil and Dibidil, there are places to stop and rest.
-See the Places to Stay section for more information on the bothies and all other accommodation options on Rum.
-Otherwise Kinloch Village is a good base for exploring the island as canoes and kayaks travel free on the ferries and they can be safely left at the Ferry Terminal when not in use.
+The Mountain Bothy Association bothies at Guirdhil and Dibidil, provide places to stop and rest; see the Places to Stay section for more information on all the accommodation options on Rum.
+Kinloch Village is a good base for exploring the island as canoes and kayaks travel free on the ferries, and they can be safely left at the Ferry Terminal when not in use.

 If you do come to Rum with your canoe or kayak, please check the weather forecast and tidal conditions to ensure a safe trip as conditions can change rapidly in the waters surrounding the islands.